keeporsweep/keeporsweep/README.md

 ## Contribute

 Contributions are always welcome! 😍 Check out the [list of issues](https://github.com/keeporsweep/keeporsweep/issues) and see what you like to contribute.
+We use [Vue.js](https://vuejs.org/) as Javascript framework and [Animate.css](https://daneden.github.io/animate.css/) for the animations.

 ### Development setup